nodejs/node/doc/api/assert.md

 //          ^
 ```

-If the values are not strictly equal, an `AssertionError` is thrown with a
+If the values are not strictly equal and the `message` parameter is set to an
-`message` property set equal to the value of the `message` parameter.
-If the
-`message` parameter is undefined, a default error message is assigned.
-If the
-`message` parameter is an instance of an [`Error`][] then it will be thrown
+instance of an [`Error`][] then that error will be thrown.
+In all other cases an
-instead of the `AssertionError`.
+`AssertionError` is thrown, passing through the `message` parameter.

 ## assert.throws(fn[, error][, message])
 <!-- YAML